david-pfx/naxl-server/README.md

  - `npm run smoke` or `npm run test` to run some tests.
  - `npm start` to run the server.

-Then download, install and start the UI project, or there won't be much to see.
+Then download, install and start the [Naxl-UI](https://github.com/david-pfx/naxl-ui) project, or there won't be much to see.

 ## Modifications